kredati/cin2999f19/syllabus.md

 #### Week 2, September 17: Surviving the program
 Reading due:
-* Karen Kelsky on granting from _The Professor is In_
+* Karen Kelsky “Why You Want and Need Grants” from _The Professor is In_
+* Eric Hayot, _The Elements of Academic Style_, chs.
+2 & 3
 * Alan Henry, "[Productivity 101: A Primer to the Getting Things Done (GTD) Philosophy](https://lifehacker.com/productivity-101-a-primer-to-the-getting-things-done-1551880955)"
 * Alan Henry, "[Productivity 101: A Primer to the Pomodoro Technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730)"